danimart1991/danimart1991.github.io/_posts/en/2020-08-01-static-ip-in-debian.md

   image: /assets/posts/en/static-ip-in-debian/header.jpg
 categories:
   - Tutorial
   - PC
   - Linux
 lang: en
 ref: 35
 permalink: /en/static-ip-in-debian/
+last_modified_at: 2021-12-15
 ---

-By default, the [*Debian 10*](https://www.debian.org/) installer configures the network via [*DHCP*](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
-This causes the server's *IP* to change with each reboot unless its *IP* is reserved in the *Router*.
-In my case, the network configuration of certain devices I prefer to configure manually on the device itself, and my *Router* does not allow to reserve more than 8 *IPs* so it becomes unfeasible to reserve *IPs* for all devices in my house.
+By default, the [_Debian 10_](https://www.debian.org/) installer configures the network via [_DHCP_](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
+This causes the server's _IP_ to change with each reboot unless its _IP_ is reserved in the _Router_.
+In my case, the network configuration of certain devices I prefer to configure manually on the device itself, and my _Router_ does not allow to reserve more than 8 _IPs_ so it becomes unfeasible to reserve _IPs_ for all devices in my house.

-Let's see how to change the network configuration of the server so that it always has the same *IP*.
+Let's see how to change the network configuration of the server so that it always has the same _IP_.
 For the moment, you can check what the current configuration is with the command:

 ```bash
 $ ip a